 Two-factor authentication is one of the most important steps (after using a password manager) that you can take to improve your security online.
 Many attacks these days come from breaches of password databases; by having a second factor instead of something easily copied like a password, you can make it much harder for an attacker to get into your account.

-Using a hardware security key (with the "U2F" or "WebAuthn" protocol) also provides you with incredibly strong protection against phishing.
+Using a hardware security key also provides you with incredibly strong protection against phishing.
 Your browser communicates the website's name to your security key, which responds with an answer specific for that website.
 If you're accidentally visiting a website that is a phishing site instead of the real one you wanted, the security key won't even be able to compute the right answer - meaning the phishing site can't pass this along to log into the real site.
+Security keys with this protection are standardized by a group called "FIDO" and are usually advertised as such.
+You may also see references to the current FIDO protocols "WebAuthn" and "CTAP" or the older but still secure protocol "U2F".

 Security keys are relatively cheap, but it's another thing to carry on your keychain.
 Another option is to install an authenticator app on your phone - this is nearly as secure but does not protect you against phishing.
 Weaker options include email and SMS, which are better than not using 2FA at all but not very secure.